Extending-CGO-project/additional-files/README.md

 This repository is structured as follow:

 - `./owl`: folder containing the definition files of XXXXX.
-- `./examples`: folder containing examples of the application of XXXXXX.
+- `./prototype`: folder containing files to simulate the implementation of the extended CGO
 - `./OntoUML`: folder containing OntoUML diagrams describing the domain behind XXXXXXXXXX.

-Extending the Common Greenhouse Ontology with Incident Reporting from Autonomous Systems
+Usage of the Prototype:
+The prototype is desigend to simulate the functionality of the extended ontology using a Python script.
+The prototype uses the RDF library to take a set of raw data from the autonomous systems, and apply the new ontology mappings.
+The raw data is provided as .csv file and outputted as .ttl file, simulating the data-stream from robots to operating system through Callable webserver.

 ## Authors